Food Allergies

 Every 3 minutes, a food allergy reaction sends someone to the emergency room.

-Food allergy is a serious and potentially life-threatening medical condition affecting 33 million Americans.
-One in every 13 children has a food allergy—that’s about 2 in every U.S. classroom.
-And every 3 minutes, a food allergy reaction sends someone to the emergency room.
+Food allergies are a serious and potentially life-threatening medical condition affecting more than 33 million Americans.
+Approximately 1 in 13 children lives with a food allergy, roughly two children in every classroom.
+In the United States, a food allergy reaction sends someone to the emergency room about every three minutes.

 • Milk